3M raises spending on water quality, other environmental goals, sees $1B pricetag over 20 years

 3M's sprawling chemical plant in Cottage Grove would be among those larger users.

-The water quality improvements will include issues associate with PFAS, a family of chemicals made by 3M for use in products ranging from fabric protectors to firefighting foam.
+The water-quality improvements will include issues associated with PFAS, a family of chemicals made by 3M for use in products ranging from fabric protectors to firefighting foam.
 The chemicals don't break down in the environment and have polluted groundwater in Washington County and elsewhere.

 3M will also speed up carbon reduction.
 Executives said the company is ahead of its goal of a 50% cut in emissions by 2025 (from 2002).
 Now, the target is a 50% reduction by 2030 from a 2019 baseline; 80% by 2040; and 100% carbon neutrality by 2050.

-"It is great to see 3M come out with a set of clear and focused targets for climate and water," said Peter Bakker, CEO of the World Business Council for Sustainable Development said in a statement.
+"It is great to see 3M come out with a set of clear and focused targets for climate and water," Peter Bakker, CEO of the World Business Council for Sustainable Development, said in a statement.

 3M's approach will not only benefit the company "but also positions them uniquely to benefit from the global transformation toward a net-zero world," Bakker added.